mattrajca/GoEV3/README.md

 ### Google Go

 Next, we need to install an ARMv5 build of Google Go.
 Fortunately for us, Go developer Dave Cheney released [builds](http://dave.cheney.net/unofficial-arm-tarballs) of Go for various ARM architectures.
-On your computer, download the ARMv5 package.
-It works out of the box on the EV3!
+On your computer, download the latest ARMv5 package (1.2 as of this writing).
 Once the download completes, transfer it to the EV3 over ssh using [scp](http://en.wikipedia.org/wiki/Secure_copy):

 	scp /path/to/go1.2.linux-arm~armv5-1.tar.gz root@192.168.3.2:~/go.tar.gz